XJINE/Unity_AsyncWebSocketServerClients/README.md

 # Unity_AsyncWebSocketServerClients

-This project has failed due to an issu with Unity.
+This project has failed due to an issue with Unity.

 https://discussions.unity.com/t/websocket-server-in-standalone-build/832108